skiipyy/TestTechnique/README.md

 ### Airflow Dags
+Apache Airflow is a robust solution for managing and running complex data pipelines.
+It offers great flexibility, dependency management, failure recovery, and seamless integration with Google Cloud Platform.
+It is a smart choice for orchestrating and automating your data flows in a production environment.

 In the pipeline we can create dynamic dags by reading configuration files.
 The dags files would be stored in `Google Cloud Storage` and they would be read be `Google Cloud Composer`.
 #### Import dag